jayanwana/Phishing_Detector/README.md

 A simple Chrome extension application built to communicate with a backend API.
 Works by scraping the text from emails on GMail.
-The email is then sent to a backend API (Flask App) that exposes a catboost email classifier which then classifies the email as either a phishing or non-phishing email after processing the text from the email.
+The email is then sent to a backend API (Flask App), found [here](https://github.com/jayanwana/Phishing_Detector_Backend.git), that exposes a catboost email classifier which then classifies the email as either a phishing or non-phishing email after processing the text from the email.
 The result of the classification is then displayed to the user on the extension